mondo-mob/spring-boot-gae/README.md

         bucket: my-bucket
 ```

+If running locally you will need to set your default credential - `gcloud auth application-default login`

 ## Background
 This library has evolved from a custom framework developed by [3wks](https://3wks.com.au/) and used in over 200 Google App Engine standard projects.
 A custom framework, Thundr, was required in Java 7 App Engine Standard because of the JDK class whitelist and issus with Spring not loading in time